PowerClerk Support Center

 3. IsRequired – Boolean indicating whether the program designer is required to provide a mapping for this Field when defining a Web Adapter Configuration.

-See below for an example of the Edit Web Adapter dialog to define input- and output fields in Connections with the Create Web Adapter button:
+See below for an example of the Edit Standard Web Adapter dialog to define request- and response fields in Connections after pressing the button New Standard Web Adapter:

 Edit Web Adapter dialog